 The church in Menai Bridge has the dedication of Saint Tysilio, who around 590-600 had a sanctuary called Ynys Suliau on the island.
 The current building was erected at the beginning of the 15th century.
 In the 19th century, its Victorian renovation was carried out.

-The church is a small, simple building erected on a rectangular plan.
-The chancel is not separated from the nave.
-The entrance portal is on the north side and is framed with timber, probably part of the original porch.
-The windows were transformed in the 19th century, although the eastern opening copies, original, late medieval one.
-Inside, there is an eight-sided baptismal font from the 14th century.
-Also part of the roof truss is original and dates from the fifteenth century.
+The windows of the church were transformed in the nineteenth century, although the eastern opening copies the shape of the original, late medieval one.
+Inside, an octagonal baptismal font from the 14th century has been preserved.
+The part of the open roof truss with collar beeams is also original and dates from the 15th century.

 Website britishlistedbuildings.co.uk, Church of St. Tysilio A Grade II Listed Building in Menai Bridge, Isle of Anglesey.